nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 permissions to create ManagedClusters for users having that same capability.
 CAPZ would still require permissions to read, update, and delete ManagedClusters.

+Drawbacks with this approach include:
+- A requirement to define ASO resources in templates in addition to the existing suite of CAPI/CAPZ resources (one ASO ManagedCluster and one ASO ManagedClustersAgentPool for each MahcinePool).
+- Inconsistency between how CAPZ manages some resources through references to pre-created ASO objects (the managed cluster and agent pools) and some by creating the ASO objects on its own (resource group, virtual network, subnets).
+- An increased risk of users conflicting with CAPZ if users and CAPZ are both expected to modify mutually exclusive sets of fields on the same resources.

-The main roadblocks with this method relate to ClusterClass.
+Other main roadblocks with this method relate to ClusterClass.
 If CAPZ's AzureManagedControlPlane controller is not responsible for creating the ASO ManagedCluster resource, then users would need to manage those separately, defeating much of the purpose of ClusterClass.
 Additionally, since each AzureManagedControlPlane will be referring to a distinct ManagedCluster, the new `ManagedClusterName` field should not be defined in an